1650 (4th November)

 1694 (27th July)

-William granted a Royal Charter to the Bank of England.
+William granted a Royal Charter to the Bank of England as the government bank.

 Mary was taken ill with smallpox.